-Laura Eakin Erlacher is the Director of Government Affairs & Policy for GE Power.
+Laura Eakin Erlacher is the Director of Government Affairs & Policy for GE Vernova.
 She analyzes domestic and global energy trends and climate policies and provides strategic guidance on Federal and state legislation and regulations of importance to the natural gas industry.

 Prior to her current position, Laura was the Washington DC publicist of the Emilie Brzezinski Sculpture where she coordinated, promoted and installed two successful art exhibits of monumental wood sculptures at Jim Kempner Fine Art (NYC) and the Katzen Art Center, American University (WDC).